ykakarap/kubecon-na-22-capi-lab/8-deleting-clusters-and-cleaning-up.md

 ## Cleaning up resources created by this tutorial

-All clusters created in this tutorial use the Docker infrastructure provider and can be managed using kind.
+All clusters created in this tutorial use the Docker infrastructure provider and can be also managed using kind.
 To clean up every Kubernetes cluster created in the tutorial - returning your system to the state [before creating the management cluster](./1-your-first-cluster.md) run:

 ```bash
 kind delete clusters --all